• Agents

 CVE-2025-29927: The Next.js Middleware Bypass That Broke Auth With One Header

-The vulnerability, CVE-2025-29927, scored a 9.1 on the CVSS scale (Critical).
-It affected every Next.js version from 11.x through 15.x, spanning years of production deployments across millions of applications.
-TikTok, Twitch, Hulu, Nike, and thousands of smaller apps all run on Next.js.
-If any of them relied on middleware for access control, they were exposed.
+The vulnerability, CVE-2025-29927, scored 9.1 on the CVSS scale (Critical).
+It affected every Next.js version from 11.x through 15.x — spanning millions of production apps.
+If you rely on middleware for access control (and most Next.js builders do), you were exposed.

 What Next.js middleware does (and why this matters)